Making Your Yoga Poses Sensational

 How do you make a pose sensational?
-You expand it and make it big.
+By expand your body and making it feel big.

 In one of the dance classes I took my instructor told me to be big.
 Those aren't his exact words (he was speaking Mandarin) but the meaning was to be big.